Found in Far Away Places: Background and recording

+Release and promotion

+On March 30, 2015, the band uploaded a brief audio clip from the new album on their social media accounts.
 "The Wake" was the first song to be released from the album, debuting on April 13, 2015.
 A lyric video was uploaded via Fearless Records' YouTube channel, with a digital single being released that same day.
 Metalsucks reviewer Axl Rosenburg responded positively to the track and commended the band on "keeping shit heavy when so many of their peers have gone in the other direction."

-The album title was taken from a lyric in "Majoring in the Minors".
-In an interview with Outburn, guitarist JB Brubaker stated that the song was about touring all over the world and experiencing new things, making them the band they are today.
+On May 26, 2015, the second single "Identity" was released, a music video for the song was later released on August 13, 2015.
+This was followed by the third and final single "Ghost" featuring A Day to Remember vocalist Jeremy McKinnon was released four days prior to the album on June 25, 2015.
+The songs music video was later released on October 13, 2015.

+The band toured North America, Europe and Australia in support of the album.